Justin Turner Player Props: Red Sox vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.01 team ERA that ranks 11th among all MLB pitching staffs.
+- The Giants' 3.99 team ERA ranks 10th across all league pitching staffs.

-- The Giants surrender the third-fewest home runs in baseball (109 total, one per game).
+- The Giants allow the third-fewest home runs in baseball (109 total, one per game).

-- Walker (3-0) takes the mound for the Giants in his seventh start of the season.
-He's put together a 2.70 ERA in 33 1/3 innings pitched, with 38 strikeouts.
+- Alexander (6-1) makes the start for the Giants, his third of the season.

-- In his last time out on Thursday against the Oakland Athletics, the right-hander went 2 2/3 scoreless innings while surrendering one hit.
+- The left-hander last appeared in relief on Thursday, when he threw a scoreless third of an inning against the Oakland Athletics while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.